-This Advice was last issued on Tuesday, 04 March 2014.
-It contains new information in the Summary and under Safety and security: Terrorism (on 1 March 2014, armed attackers killed 29 people and injured scores of others at Kunming Railway Station).
+This Advice was last issued on Friday, 23 May 2014.
+It contains new information in the Summary and under Safety and security: Terrorism (at least 31 people were killed in an attack at a market in Urumqi, Xinjiang on 22 May 2014).
 We continue to advise Australians to exercise normal safety precautions in China overall.

 - We advise you exercise normal safety precautions in China.